Proguard Oil Tank Insurance

 Types Of Oil Tank Insurance Policies

-There are many insurance options available for protecting your home and property from the risks associated with oil spills.
+Many insurance options are available to protect your home and property from the risks associated with oil spills.
 Understanding the policies and their implications can help you make an informed decision.

-You can purchase additional endorsements or riders on your existing homeowner’s policy to get coverage for your oil tank.
-These approvals may result in coverage for the following:
+You can purchase additional endorsements or riders on your existing homeowners’ policy and get coverage for your oil tank.

-It is essential to review your homeowner’s policy carefully and discuss your specific coverage needs with your insurance agent.
+Reviewing your homeowners’ policy thoroughly and discussing your specific coverage needs with your insurance agent is essential.

-Cleanup and Repair Coverage: Stand-alone policies may also cover costs associated with cleaning and repairing oil spills or leaks on your property.
-These can include costs for professional maintenance companies, soil testing, and contaminant removal.
+Standalone over costs associated with cleaning and repairing oil spills or leaks on your property.
+These include costs for professional maintenance companies, soil testing, and contaminant removal.

 What ProGuard Tank Insurance Covers: